wp-plugins/mystickymenu/readme.txt

 == Frequently Asked Questions ==

 = How to find Sticky Class, what should I enter here? = So this depends on what you want to make sticky and what theme do you use, but for example if you want your menu to be sticky, than you can examine the code (in firefox right click and “View page source”) and find div in which your menu is situated.
 This div have some class or id, and that’s the Sticky Class we need.
 If using class than don’t forget to ad dot (.) in front of class name, or hash (#) in front of id name in Sticky Class field.
-Twenty Thirteen default working class is “.navbar” without of quotes.
+Twenty Thirteen default working class is ".navbar" without of quotes.

 == Screenshots ==